 Many subcontractors will be required during the construction of the facility.
 A Meet the Buyer event was held on 21st March 2019 for suppliers interested in working on the project.
 If you missed it, but still want to register as a potential supplier, please submit your company details.

 Construction started with civil works in January 2019 and is expected to take about three years to complete.
 Commissioning will begin in 2021 and the plant is expected to be fully operational by the end of 2021.

 Our intention is to maximise the use of local labour where it is possible and sensible to do so.
 Job opportunities will be advertised locally and we will work with Jobcentre Plus and other sites to publicise the vacancies.

-If you are unable to attend the event, but are still interested in a role during the construction phase, please visit our contact page where you will find further details on how to submit your CV.
+We held a jobs fair in May 2019 for people to find out about construction-related jobs opportunities and longer term employment prospects at the facility.
+If you missed the event but are still interested in a role during the construction phase, please visit our contact page where you will find further details on how to submit your CV.